MelvinTo/osx_service_create_smaller_image.workflow/README.md

 Sometimes you may want to post a photo to twitter, instagram, Path or other SNS, but if the photo is taken by DSLR, the size of the image file will be too large for uploading.

 So I create a simple OSX service to convert the photo to a smaller one.
+The width of the converted image will be 1024.

+This service won't alter your original image, it creates a copy of your existing image.

 Installation
 ----